 Check your Israel visa requirements

-Many nationalities are entitled to a “visa upon arrival” when travelling to Israel.
+Many nationalities are entitled to a “visa upon arrival” when traveling to Israel.
 This includes British, American, and Australian citizens.

 However, this is not the case with everyone.
 Make sure that you check your local government travel advice before you travel.